Baan Chinpracha House In Phuket Town

 Cultural Attractions in Phuket

-Chinpracha House is one of Phuket’s cultural attractions, an attraction that many visitors to the island may never think to visit.
+Chinpracha House is one of Phuket’s cultural attractions, one that many visitors to the island may never think to visit.

 Baan Chinpracha

-A good example of Sino-Portuguese styled homes is Chinpracha House; a stately mansion located on Krabi Road.
+A good example of Sino-Portuguese-style homes is Chinpracha House, a stately mansion located on Krabi Road.

-The house is also known Baan Chinpracha and was constructed in 1903 by Prapitak Chinpracha.
+The house is also known as Baan Chinpracha and was constructed in 1903 by Prapitak Chinpracha.

 The only areas of Baan Chinpracha that are not open to the public are the rooms on the second floor.